-The Company's equity method investments include, but are not limited to, our ownership interests in CCEP, Monster, AC Bebidas, S. de R.L. de C.V., Coca-Cola FEMSA, S.A.B. de C.V., Coca-Cola HBC AG and Coca-Cola Bottlers Japan Holdings Inc. ("CCBJHI").
-As of December 31, 2021, we owned approximately 19 percent, 19 percent, 20 percent, 28 percent, 21 percent and 19 percent, respectively, of these companies' outstanding shares.
-As of December 31, 2021, our investments in our equity method investees in the aggregate exceeded our proportionate share of the net assets of these equity method investees by \$7,298 million.
+The Company's equity method investments include, but are not limited to, our ownership interests in CCEP; Monster; AC Bebidas, S. de R.L. de C.V.; Coca-Cola FEMSA, S.A.B. de C.V.; Coca-Cola HBC AG; and Coca-Cola Bottlers Japan Holdings Inc. ("CCBJHI").
+As of December 31, 2022, we owned 19 percent, 20 percent, 28 percent, 21 percent and 19 percent, respectively, of these companies' outstanding shares.
+As of December 31, 2022, our investments in our equity method investees in the aggregate exceeded our proportionate share of the net assets of these equity method investees by \$7,822 million.
 This difference is not amortized.